someno-kaede/furima-39613/README.md

 |price              |integer    |null: false                    |

 ### Association
-- belongs_to :addresses
+- belongs_to :user
-- belongs_to :purchase
+- has_one :purchase